MinecraftU/mcu-curriculum/readme.md

 ## The Sequences

-Our curriculum is organize into a core curriculum called _sequences_, which allow for a logical progression through increasingly complex concepts.
+Our curriculum is organized into a core curriculum called _sequences_, which allow for a logical progression through increasingly complex concepts.
 There are also additional units outside of the core sequences.

 ### Sequence 1: Basic Problem Solving in Gaming